Skip to main content

 A transparent policy will also explain in simple terms why each piece of data is necessary for the app’s functionality.
 This level of detail shows respect for the user and their right to make informed decisions about their personal information.

 Furthermore, a strong privacy policy will be explicit about its data-sharing practices.
-It will name the with whom data is shared and explain the purpose of this sharing, whether it be for analytics, advertising, or research.
+It will name the third parties with whom data is shared and explain the purpose of this sharing, whether it be for analytics, advertising, or research.
 The absence of this information is a critical omission.

-It leaves the door open for your most sensitive to be sold or shared without your knowledge or consent, transforming a tool for personal wellness into a commodity for corporate interests.
+It leaves the door open for your most sensitive health data to be sold or shared without your knowledge or consent, transforming a tool for personal wellness into a commodity for corporate interests.
 This is the fundamental breach of trust that a clear and honest privacy policy is designed to prevent.

 Intermediate